shuhaowu/shuhaowu.github.com/src/blog/2022/01-linux-rt-appdev-part1.rst

 this happens all the time, you'll either throw the computer out, or at least install a different operating system on which this doesn't happen.
 Thus, the answer to the question of "what is real-time" is "it depends".
-The requirements of the application dictates what kind of guarantees you need from your code, the libraries you call, the operating system you use, and the hardware you deploy on.
+The requirements of the application dictate what kind of guarantees you need from your code, the libraries you call, the operating system you use, and the hardware you deploy on.
 If you write an application today with off-the-shelf operating systems and hardware, deadlines are basically guaranteed to be met if they are